 Eddie Benjamin is a lot more than just Justin Bieber and Sia’s prodigy.
-The Australian-born and Los Angeles-based rising singer and songwriter, who is only 19, shot to fame after producing for the likes of Meghan Trainor at the age of 16, taking his natural musical talent and putting it to use.
+The Australia-born and Los Angeles-based rising singer and songwriter, who is only 19, shot to fame after producing for the likes of Meghan Trainor at the age of 16, taking his natural musical talent and putting it to use.
 His deep love and appreciation of music as a means of creative expression versus a means to make money is evident within the passion he shows when speaking of the music he loves.

 With the release of his Emotional EP, Benjamin continues to show his lyrical prowess and his acute musical sensitivity that comes with being an instrumentalist and lover of the golden age of music.
 I caught up with the artist — who excitedly yelled “Florida woman interviews me!” when he found out where I was from — over Zoom recently.
 We spoke about his new EP, working with Maddie Ziegler, and the legacy he wants to leave behind.